bison-fute/Music-VAE/README.md

 **Auto-encoder treated with midi files**
 Github: https://github.com/vikrosj/music-autoencoders
 https://towardsdatascience.com/how-to-generate-music-using-a-lstm-neural-network-in-keras-68786834d4c5
-With Pytorch : https://github.com/Variational-Autoencoder/MusicVAE (IT IS FROM THIS GITHUB THAT THE CODES WERE COLLECTED, BE CAREFUL THERE ARE CHANGES: bad python version, mystical filetree etc)
+With Pytorch : https://github.com/Variational-Autoencoder/MusicVAE (it is from this repo that codes were initially collected, be carefulre there are changes, problems of python compatibility, a different file system and so on).

 **Related doc on YouTube**
 Project with code : https://www.youtube.com/watch?v=0eTYs4n1LKg&list=LL&index=1&ab_channel=JCOpUntukIndonesia